 Bulgaria Travel Resources

 We want you to have the best trip to Bulgaria possible.
 To help you, we’ve created a number of resources that will be helpful.
-If this will be your first time in Bulgaria, check out our Bulgaria trip planning guide.
-For transportation, check out our guide to avoiding taxi scams in the city.
-If you’ll be flying into Sofia, you can read our tips for flying in and out of the Sofia Airport.
+If this will be your first time in Bulgaria, check out our Bulgaria trip planning guide and our favorite places to visit in Bulgaria.

 Planning a Trip to Bulgaria?
 Don’t Forget Travel Insurance!